pragmatic-objects/site/_chapters/003_reusable_assertions.md

 released together with the `Fraction` interface, so that developers who extend the solution by providing new `Fraction` implementations may reuse its assertions for testing their own stuff.

-- `Assertion` implementation may be covered with tests like an ordinary object.
-Usually, `AssertAssertionPasses` and `AssertAssertionFails` are enough to cover all possible assertions in the world.
+- `Assertion` implementations may be covered with tests like an ordinary objects.
+Usually, `AssertAssertionPasses` and `AssertAssertionFails` are enough to cover all possible reusable assertions in the world.

 - `Assertion`'s may be decorated.
 This is usually useful for scenarios where certain preconditions must be ensured before executing original assertion.